-Before you start, you need to check your laptop’s ports to see what type of video output they support.
+Before you start, check your laptop’s ports to see what video output they support.
 Common types of video outputs include VGA, HDMI, and DisplayPort.
 Make sure you have the necessary cables for your laptop and monitors.

 Step 2: Connect the monitors to your laptop

 Connect the cable from the first monitor to your laptop’s video output port.
-If you’re using a VGA cable, you’ll need to tighten the screws on the cable to ensure a secure connection.
+If using a VGA cable, you must tighten the screws to ensure a secure connection.
 Repeat this step for the second monitor.

 Step 3: Power on your monitors

 After you’ve connected the monitors, plug them into an electrical outlet and turn them on.